 The Brooklyn Running Company was founded in the Fall of 2013.
-We are Brooklyn’s only independent and owner-operated running shop.
+With locations in Park Slope and Williamsburg, we are Brooklyn’s only independent and owner-operated running shop.
 Our mission is to be a resource and community hub for the entire NYC running community.

 Our expert staff is knowledgeable in shoe fitting and gait analysis with a focus on injury prevention.
 Come visit with us and share your stories.
 We’ll get you laced up properly and hitting the roads in no time at all!